bjan816/Hopflix/README.md

 # Hopflix
-A Full Stack Web Application for movie enthusiasts, built using Java Spring Boot, React, and MongoDB.
+A full-stack movie review website built using Java Spring Boot, React, and MongoDB.
 Users can explore a collection of movies, view trailers, and leave reviews to share their thoughts.

 ## Preview